gabergg/cr-api/README.md

 **To Uber:** <br>

 This project focuses on back-end.
-Feel free to check out https://github.com/gabergg/gabergg.github.io for some front-end code, or https://github.com/gabergg/third_wave for some full-stack code (disclaimer: I'm no designer!).
+Feel free to check out https://github.com/gabergg/gabergg.github.io (hosted at http://gabergg.github.io/tictactoe) for some front-end code, or https://github.com/gabergg/third_wave (hosted at http://thirdwave.herokuapp.com) for some a larger rails project (disclaimer: UI is all over the place currently!).

 This is currently hosted at coffeeapi.herokuapp.com.
 You can find my resume at gabegsell.com/resume.